-Sweet Treats are also on offer from the dessert fridge
+Sweet Treats are also on offer from the dessert fridge at Eat Nabati

-Eat Nabati’s open Monday-Sunday, check out their site for their up to date offerings and hours, or order up through Ritual, Uber Eats or Skip the Dishes.
+Eat Nabati’s open Monday-Sunday, check out their site for their up-to-date offerings and hours, or order up through Ritual, Uber Eats or Skip the Dishes.

 Thanks to Eat Nabati for having Auburn Lane in!